-Tap to Pay on iPhone lets users accept in-person contactless payments with a compatible iPhone and the Stripe Terminal SDK.
-It requires familiarity with the Terminal SDK and iOS expertise.
+Tap to Pay lets users accept in-person contactless payments with a compatible consumer device and the Stripe Terminal SDK.
+It requires familiarity with the Terminal SDK and either Android or iOS expertise.
+Please see our iOS technical integration documentation here and our Android technical integration documentation here.

-Tap to Pay on iPhone is currently available in the US only.
-Platforms and merchants located outside the US are not permitted to use Tap to Pay on iPhone.
-If you would like to use Tap to Pay on iPhone in your country, let us know.
+If you would like to use Tap to Pay in your country, let us know.
 We'll let you know once we’re able to offer this where you are.

 The iOS SDK for Tap to Pay on iPhone requires iOS mobile devices that meet the following criteria: